resbaz/resbaz2022qld/code.md

 **Be kind to others.** Be careful and respectful in the words that you choose to use.
 Do not insult or put down other participants or their background.

 ##### Photography/video/audio recording policy
 We will be taking photographs and (potentially) videos of sessions (formal and social) at ResBaz.
-These images and recordings may be used to promote the conference and other activities by the Auckland Research Bazaar team.
+These images and recordings may be used to promote the conference and other activities by the Research Bazaar Qld team.

 If you do not wish to be photographed, please let the organisers know and obtain a`no photos’ sticker.